Part-Time

 Where will the course take place?

 All courses take place on campus at the Institute of Technology Blanchardstown.
-You will receive a letter regarding registration and the letter will state which building and room you need to go to on your first night.
+You will receive an email regarding registration and where to go to on your first night.

 Are exams held during the day or in the evening?